Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Sufficient conditions for algorithms to compute stable and accurate NNs

-Since its introduction, this model has been used to explain the effectiveness of compressed sensing in real life applications \cite{wang2014novel, bastounis2017absence, SIAM_News, jones2016continuous}.
-For simplicity, we will assume throughout that each $s_k > 0$ and that

-In other words, the weights in the $l^1_w$ norm are constant in each level.
-For an image $c$ which is compressible in the wavelet basis, $\sigma_{\textbf{s},\textbf{M}}(x)_{l^1_w}$ is expected to be small if $x$ is the vector of wavelet coefficients and the levels correspond to wavelet levels, see \cite{jpeg2000, devore1998nonlinear} and \cite[Ch.\ 9]{Mallat09}.
-In general, the weights are a prior on anticipated support of the vector \cite{friedlander2012recovering,rauhut2016interpolation,traonmilin2018stable} and we discuss some specific choices in \S \ref{examples_in_CS}.
+\end{definition} This model has been used to explain the effectiveness of compressed sensing \cite{candes2006stable,donoho2006compressed,cohen2009compressed} in real life applications \cite{wang2014novel, jones2016continuous}.
+For simplicity, we assume that each $s_l > 0$ and that $w_i=w_{(l)}$ if $M_{l-1}+1\leq i\leq M_{l}$ (the weights in the $l^1_w$ norm are constant in each level).
+For a vector $c$ which is compressible in the wavelet basis, $\sigma_{\textbf{s},\textbf{M}}(x)_{l^1_w}$ is expected to be small if $x$ is the vector of wavelet coefficients of $c$ and the levels correspond to wavelet levels \cite{devore1998nonlinear}.
+In general, the weights are a prior on anticipated support of the vector \cite{friedlander2012recovering}, and we discuss some specific optimal choices in the SI Appendix.

-The key ``kernel aware'' property that guarantees algorithms that compute stable and accurate NNs (with uniform recovery guarantees) for the inverse problem (\ref{eq:inv_prob0}), is Definition \ref{def_rNSPL}, first used in the context of compressed sensing in \cite{bastounis2017absence} for the unweighted $l^1$ norm, and extended to $l^1_w$ in \cite{adcock2019uniform}.
-In \S \ref{examples_in_CS}, we give examples common in applications where this condition holds.